girlscript/winter-of-contributing/C_CPP/Fundamentals/Introduction to C/Introduction_To_C_Programming.md

 ### Comments
-Comments are likely helping text in your C program and they are ignored by the compiler.
+Comments are like helping text in your C program and they are ignored by the compiler.

 #### YES!
 You might wonder something written on the screen isn't compiled by the compiler and has not appeared as the output on the screen.
 Woahhh!
 Comments are for your own convinience.
 You can write them anywhere, anytime as your small notes or hidden information.